Module pid

 | pid.discrete | Whether to treat the PID as discrete or continuous |

-| pid:step (self, value, dt) | Performs a PID control step Uses Vector or Quaternion types when applicable. |
+| pid:step (self, value, dt) | Performs a PID control step. |

 | pid:clampOutput (self, min, max) | Enables/disables the clamping of the output value |